Diversity, Equity, & Inclusion

 Who we are

 The College of Arts and Letters (CAL) supports disciplinary, interdisciplinary, and cross-cultural approaches to major social, human, and environmental issues in the humanities and social sciences.
-Our commitment to diversity, equity, and inclusion leads to our recognition of and responsibility for being part of a proud transborder, Hispanic-serving institution (HSI) located on the lands of the Kumeyaay Nation.
+We believe that our diversity gives us power and benefits every single member of our community, and that this is underscored by our recognition as a federal Hispanic-serving institution (HSI) and an Asian American and Native American Pacific Islander Serving Institutions (AANAPISI) located on the lands of the Kumeyaay Nation.

 Our vision